 The New York State (NYS) Office of Mental Health (OMH) announces the availability of funds to support the expanded implementation of HealthySteps (HS).
-It is anticipated that OMH will make up to 501 awards across the state, contingent upon availability of funding.
-This funding is specifically designated for new sites, with the goal to expand the capacity of pediatric and family medicine practices to implement HealthySteps, prioritizing statewide access and practices in counties with the highest percentage of children in poverty.
-The combined total of these awards will be up to \$24,199,950 distributed over five (5) years (See Section F Operating Funds).
+It is anticipated that OMH will make up to 441 awards across the state, contingent upon availability of funding.
+This funding is specifically designated for new sites, with the goal to expand the capacity of pediatric and family medicine practices to implement HealthySteps, prioritizing statewide access across counties without existing HealthySteps sites2 as well as at risk areas as determined by higher percent of births covered by Medicaid or self-pay.
+The combined total of these awards will be up to \$21,295,956 distributed over five (5) years (See Section 1.F Operating Funds).